DavidCico/Web-scraping-with-Beautiful-Soup-an-example-on-cryptocurrency-data----deprecated-DOM-change/README.md

 For more information on how to run a specific jupyter notebook, you can go to the <a href="https://jupyter.readthedocs.io/en/latest/running.html#running">following link</a>/

-Another way to access the notebook is to consider look into its html version.
+Another way to access the notebook is to look into its html version.
 To visualize the html page, we can use the https://htmlpreview.github.io/ webpage which allows to see html pages from GitHub.

 The <a href="https://htmlpreview.github.io/?https://github.com/DavidCico/Web-scraping-with-Beautiful-Soup-an-example-on-cryptocurrency-data/blob/master/Get_coin_data.html">HMTL preview of the notebook</a> can then be directly accessed.